Are you in the market for a Class B Motorhome? If so, you're in luck! In this blog post, we discuss everything you need to know about Class B RVs.

 The Revel is 19 feet and 7 inches long with only one layout that sleeps a maximum of two people.
 However, despite its limited size, it maximizes every bit of floor space without becoming cramped.

-The Winnebago Revel includes a removable pedestal table for dining, galley, wet bath, and over-cab storage.
+The Winnebago Revel is a great Class RV and includes a removable pedestal table for dining, galley, wet bath, and over-cab storage.
 There’s also a bench seat behind the driver, allowing for additional passengers.

 Although there’s only one floor plan, the interior décor can be slightly customized.
 The standard style is “Intrepid” with darker shades and grays.
 There’s also the limited “Gravity” that includes more neutral and cream shades.